JDAI-CV/DNNLibrary/README.md

 ## But TensorFlow Lite also supports NNAPI...

 Yes, but its support for NNAPI is far from perfect.
-For example, dilated convolution (which is widely used in segmentation) are not supported (https://github.com/tensorflow/tensorflow/blob/da7b71f67147ff4795c5c0168d1f225ba2b4b522/tensorflow/lite/delegates/nnapi/nnapi_delegate.cc#L463), prelu is also not supported.
+For example, dilated convolution (which is widely used in segmentation) are [not supported](https://github.com/tensorflow/tensorflow/blob/da7b71f67147ff4795c5c0168d1f225ba2b4b522/tensorflow/lite/delegates/nnapi/nnapi_delegate.cc#L463), prelu is also not supported.

-What's more, only the models got from TensorFlow can easily get converted to TF Lite model.
+What's more, only the TensorFlow models can easily get converted to TensorFlow Lite model.
 Since NNAPI is independent of any frameworks, we support ONNX, a framework-independent model format.

 _ | TF Lite | DNNLibrary
 --- |:---:|:---: